NVIDIA/NeMo/docs/source/asr/ssl/results.rst

   model = nemo_asr.models.ASRModel.from_pretrained(model_name="ssl_en_conformer_large")

-You can also call :code:`from_pretrained()` from the specific model class (such as :code:`SpeechEncDecSelfSupervisedModel` for QuartzNet) if you need to access a specific model functionality.
+You can also call :code:`from_pretrained()` from the specific model class (such as :code:`SpeechEncDecSelfSupervisedModel` for Conformer) if you need to access a specific model functionality.

 If you would like to programatically list the models available for a particular base class, you can use the :code:`list_available_models()` method.